 These were some of the important difference between real gas and ideal gas.
-To know differences between other topics in chemistry you can register to BYJU’S or download our app for simple and interesting content.
-India’s largest k-12 learning app with top notch teachers from across the nation with excellent teaching skills.
+To know the differences between other topics in chemistry you can register to BYJU’S or download our app for simple and interesting content.
+India’s largest k-12 learning app is with top-notch teachers from across the nation with excellent teaching skills.
 Find notes, question papers for other subjects like Mathematics, Physics, Biology and various competitive exams as well.
 Enjoy learning with great experience.
 Learning is no more boring with BYJU’S.

 An ideal gas is defined as a gas that obeys gas laws at all pressure and temperature conditions.
 Ideal gases have velocity and mass.
 They do not have volume.